msgilligan/omnicore/doc/msc-build-osx.md

 1. Build on Linux and run on Linux inside a Virtual Machine.

-    If you want to work with Master Core locally, but are deployng to a Linux server, and would like to replicate your deployment environment for development, this is your best option.
+    If you want to work with Master Core locally, but are deploying to a Linux server, and would like to replicate your deployment environment for development, this is your best option.
 This is also the only recommended approach for the `mscore-0.0.8` branch.

 # Command-line Build using Homebrew